BenOvermyer/benovermyer.com/content/kb/uses.md

 # Hardware

+## Alienware Aurora R11

+I bought a dedicated gaming PC after I missed gaming too much on my Mac.
+For a long time I used Windows, but when I "upgraded" to Windows 11, I ran into too many issues and replaced it with Pop_OS! as my sole operating system.
+I'm loving gaming on Linux now that I've figured out how to properly use Proton.

 ## 2019 MacBook Pro 16"

 I replaced my old Windows/Linux custom-built PC with this on July 22nd, 2020.
-Since then, it's been amazing.
-Though I had to give up some gaming capability, the tradeoff is that everything else is worlds better.
-Having 32 GB of RAM certainly helps matters.
+For a time I used it both for development and for gaming, but I missed my favorites too much.
+Now it's used exclusively for development and for travel.

 ## Steelseries Apex Pro Keyboard